BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 - Release 5
   - Performance enhancement
   - Port Keylime extension to RUST

+## Open Questions & Risks
+- Does the MOC provide a TPM for Keylime to utilize?

 ## References and Resources
 - About the project: